 Graduate Non-Degree Study

 The School of Education offers graduate non-degree courses on a limited basis, pending departmental permission and availability of space.
+Students can only enroll into select School of Education coursework at the graduate level and must receive school approval through the Graduate Non-Degree Application.

 The maximum number of non-degree credits allowed is 6 credits.
 Students taking the 4-credit Educational Psychology courses may take up to 8 credits.
 Students who earn a grade below B will not be permitted to continue taking non-degree courses.